 • If you are retired and have no wage income, and your house is worth $100,000, you pay the city about $540 a year.
 If you have the homestead exemption you pay less than $500.
 That's $1.37 a day.

 For that amount, you get streets plowed and repaired, police and fire services, trash picked up and recycled, and hundreds of other services we tend to take for granted.
-FYI, one Emergency Services call costs us about $400.
+FYI, one Emergency Services call costs us well over $400.

-For comparison, you probably pay more than that for your cable bill, or your daily coffee fix.
+For comparison, you probably pay more for your cable bill, or your daily coffee fix.

 216 291 0442